 Luckily, there was a process in place of how to authorize, generate, and distribute the licenses.
 It was followed at face value by looking at it on a blackboard and executing it through emails.
 In each email there was a legend indicating which stage of the process was being executed – very ingenious.
 In this way, putting the boss in CC and comparing the dates of the emails, it was possible to find out who was the bottleneck and take corrective actions.

 The company, its customers, and employees began to grow proportionally and exponentially.
-We opened offices in more countries and were already commercializing two products, InvGate Assets and InvGate Service Desk.
+We opened offices in more countries and were already commercializing two products, InvGate Assets and InvGate Service Management.
 More people joined the (now called) help desk, although it was more complicated to coordinate.
 "Collaboration" consisted of copying someone in an email, but there was no way to measure time or customer satisfaction of the service, nor to obtain metrics to make decisions.
 Not to mention an easy way to follow the process without looking at the blackboard.

 In the midst of this chaos, Poli resigned.